Penalised or Banned Site? Here’s How To Get Back Into Google’s Good Books

 Start off fresh with a new domain

 For sites with an established brand presence, this is clearly not an option.
-But Matt Cutts has said on the record in an interview with Danny Sullivan from Search Engine Land, that if you’ve cleaned your site and it still hasn’t recovered its rankings, ultimately, you might need to start all over with a fresh site ie new domain name.
-Danny says that is a very last resort approach and gives a few suggestions on how to relaunch your site:
+But Matt Cutts has said on the record in an interview with Danny Sullivan from Search Engine Land, that if you’ve cleaned your site, and it still hasn’t recovered its rankings, ultimately, you might need to start all over with a fresh site i.e. new domain name.

 • Launch the new site entirely independently of the old one (host IP, WHOIS, new content).

-• Don’t add 301 redirects from the old site to the new site as it is not known how the penalty is carried across at this stage.
+• Don’t add 301 redirects from the old site to the new site, as it is not known how the penalty is carried across at this stage.

-• Don’t cross domain canonical unless you have a safe testing ground to validate that the penalty is not transferred.
+• Don’t cross-domain canonical unless you have a safe testing ground to validate that the penalty is not transferred.

 • Assume you’ll need to submit “updates” to any linking text in old guest posts.